 - Securely fasten throw cards to the screen body in the four corner positions, using adhesive or masking tape.
 A master layout for the required throw cards is attached.
 Position cards on approximately the same location on both feed end and discharge end corners.
 After cards are attached draw a true horizontal line on the top of each card so that the true angle of motion can be determined. - 2.
-Use any support which enables you to hold a pencil or fine-point pen securely at the same height as the cards.
+Use any support that enables you to hold a pencil or fine-point pen securely at the same height as the cards.
 Place the bottom of the support on the floor, vertical to the cards, so that a pencil or ballpoint pen supported or secured to the support just touches the card.
 It is NOT possible to accomplish this by holding a pencil freehand against the cards. - 3.
 With screen operating at full speed and pencil or fine-point pen at right angles to the side plate, momentarily touch the card in a series of spots.
 Be sure pencil or fine-point pen is held firmly and rigidly to prevent any secondary motion. - 4.
 Fill out each of the four test cards, noting where each card was attached to the screen.
 List the serial number and where, when and by whom the test was conducted. - 5.
 If the motion pattern recorded on the feed end cards is not similar to each other, a critical speed condition may have developed.
 A critical speed condition usually exists if the amplitude of the screen on two diagonal corners is considerably smaller than on the other two diagonal corners.
 When this condition exists, the screen body usually has a slight side vibration.
 Therefore, the full motion may not be recorded on the card when the pencil is held at right angles to the side plate.
+To record the full motion on a card in this case it is necessary to hold the pencil at a large angle to the side plate.